Honokii/Project-Essentials/README.md

 Utility class for most shared methods.

 ## Game Event
-A system that creates events that listeners can detect?
+A system that creates game events and informs its listeners when invoked.

 ## Pool Manager
 System for object pooling.